Bedarra Beach Inn – Functional, friendly, and affordable beachside resort.

-- Sundowner Bar & Grill – beachside with wonderful views.
+- Sundowner Bar & Grill – Beachside with wonderful views.
 Meals with imported meat and local seafood.
-Also, a wood-fired pizza.
+Also, wood-fired pizzas.

-- Casablanca Bar & Pizza House – about 100m up the road from the Bedarra.
+- Sinbad Pizza – About 200m up the road from the Bedarra, in the Casablanca Hotel.
 Opening hours are random.
 For locals more than tourists, with very happy hours.
-3-minute walk.

-- The Quarter Deck Restaurant – alongside the pool in the Crow’s Nest Resort, 300m up the road.
-Good-value meals, including traditional Fijian food, curries, lobster and duck.
-Happy hours, weekly buffets and a kid’s menu.
-6-minute walk.
+- The Quarter Deck Restaurant – Alongside the pool in The Crow’s Nest Resort, 300m up the road.
+Good-value meals, including traditional Fijian food, curries, lobster, and duck.
+Happy hours, weekly buffets, and a kid’s menu.

-- Sitar – on the roundabout about 500m up the road.
+- Sitar – On the roundabout about 500m up the road.
 Classy Indian and Thai.
 Popular beer garden in front.
-11-minute walk.

-- Market or Grocery: A minimart in the Outrigger Resort, 5 minutes on foot via the beach, but no other facilities within walking distance.
-Otherwise, get a bus or taxi to Sigatoka town, only 7km away.
+- A minimart in the Outrigger Resort, but no other facilities within walking distance.
+Otherwise, get a bus or taxi to Sigatoka town, only 7 km away.

 Bedarra Beach Inn – The Hotel